mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 # Deploying to AKS

+NOTE: These instructions currently are under review and subject to change.

-This tutorial describes how to create and configure a kubernetes cluster on Azure (AKS) in order to run the [`causal-services` helm chart](../config/helm/causal-services/).
+This tutorial describes how to create and configure a Kubernetes cluster on Azure (AKS) and run a Kubernetes Helm chart to deploy the Beneficial Ownership Engine API required for HTML report generation.

 ## 0. Pre-requirements

-We will need:
+The following are required to complete the deployment:

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/),
 - [Helm](https://helm.sh/)